-8 ball Vs 9 ball pool whats the difference.
+What’s the difference between 8 ball Vs 9 ball pool?
 Know the ins and outs of both games when you visit our website.
 We have answers to all your questions, ask.

-8 Ball vs 9 Ball Pool: What’s the difference
+8 Ball vs 9 Ball Pool: What’s The Difference Between The Two?

 The main objective in 8 ball pool is to pocket the 8 ball first, to do so you will need to pocket your set of balls on the table before the opposing player does.
-The gameplay of 8 ball pool is based on solid balls and stripe balls, the lower numbered balls will be solid (1-7) and the higher numbered balls will be stripe (9-15).
-The black 8 ball does not belong to any specif player on the table, the player that pockets their sets off first gets to pocket the 8 ball.
+The gameplay of 8 ball pool is based on solid balls and stripe balls, the lower-numbered balls will be solid (1-7) and the higher-numbered balls will be stripe (9-15).
+The black 8 ball does not belong to any specific player on the table, the player that pockets their sets off first gets to pocket the 8 ball.

-On deciding which player gets solid or stripe will be all depending on how the breaking of the game goes, now to decide on who will break the game we normally us a lag system but if it’s just a friendly game a simple coin flip can decide.
-The lag system is when the two-players play two different cue ball that is placed at the same spot on the table behind the head string, both players will then play the cue balls at the same time upstream and downwards back on the table and whichever player balls come back closest to the rail bank wins the break.
+Deciding which player gets solid or stripe will be all depend on how the breaking of the game goes, now to decide on who will break the game we normally use a lag system but if it’s just a friendly game a simple coin flip can decide.
+The lag system is when the two players play two different cue ball that is placed at the same spot on the table behind the head string, both players will then play the cue balls at the same time upstream and downwards back on the table and whichever player balls come back closest to the rail bank wins the break.

 In 9 ball pool, there will be only 9 numbered balls on the table with the additional white cue ball making it a total of 10 overall balls on the table.
 With 9 ball pool the balls will be racked at the same foot string part of the pool table but will be racked in a diamonded shaped, the 9 ball game has a specific diamond rack to rack the game, however, the normal triangle rack can be used as well.